-\$CHOOL SOCIAL SCIENCES
+SCHOOL SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

-COURSE CODE ΨΥΥ005 SEMESTER 6th
+COURSE CODE ΨΥΥ005 SEMESTER 6 th

 COURSE TITLE POLITICAL PSYCHOLOGY

-if credits are awarded for separate components of lectures, laboratory exercises, etc. If the credits are aw of the course, give the weekly teaching hours and the course, e.g. arded for the whole WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate components of the course, e.g. ectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS

-Lectures 5
+Lectures 3 5

 Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE General background k

-general background, specialised general knowledge, skills development
+COURSE TYPE general background, special background, specialised general knowledge, skills development General background d

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek

 IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes

 COURSE WEBSITE (URL)